raphCode/master-thesis-muzero/approach.typ

 event.
 These outcomes are used as targets during training for the !p $p$ as predicted by #pred.

-Chance events are represented by a dice in @fig_raphzero_training
+Chance events are represented by a dice in @fig-raphzero_training
 #footnote[ignore the fact that the !g !ttt actually has no chance events].
 Note that a chance event $s_t$ differs from regular !g !ss in the figure in two aspects:
 - the !p target for training #pred are the chance outcomes $c_t$